timescale/docs/mst/postgresql-read-replica.md

 <highlight type="note">
 If you are running a Managed Service for TimescaleDB [Pro plan](https://docs.timescale.com/mst/latest/about-mst/#service-configuration-plans), you have standby nodes available in a high availability setup.
-These support read-only queries to reduce the effect of slow queries on the primary node.
+The standby nodes support read-only queries to reduce the effect of slow queries on the primary node.
 </highlight>